Mashed Potatoes for Two

 • Freezer: As long as you use butter and dairy, mashed potatoes freeze beautifully.
 Let them completely cool, then spoon the mashed potatoes into a freezer-safe container.
 Label, date, and freeze for up to 1 month.

 • For chunky, rustic-style potatoes: Use a basic potato masher.
-A waffle-head masher will mash the potatoes into a smoother consistency, if you like them somewhere in-between.
+A waffle-head masher will mash the potatoes into a smoother consistency if you like them somewhere in between.

 • For super-smooth mashed potatoes: Use a potato ricer (peeled potatoes) or food mill (unpeeled potatoes).
 These gadgets make the smallest, finest pieces of cooked potato, which fluff up beautifully.
+I do not recommend using any kind of electric mixer (even a hand mixer) or food processor unless mixing by hand is too difficult for you.

-• Cauliflower mashed potatoesFor a low carb, highly satisfying side dish, try cauliflower mashed potatoes (without a potato in sight).
+• Cauliflower mashed potatoesFor a low-carb, highly satisfying side dish, try cauliflower mashed potatoes (without a potato in sight).

 • Mashed sweet potatoes: These mashers are flavored with fresh thyme and a touch of brown sugar.